 Anjali’s aims are:

-- To create original dance works of artistic distinction which are performed by dancers with learning disabilities.
+To create original dance work of artistic distinction which is performed by dancers with learning disabilities.

-- To encourage the integration and inclusion of people with learning disabilities in dance and society.
+To encourage the integration and inclusion of people with learning disabilities in dance and in society.

 To challenge society’s prejudices and preconceptions.